ahmetbilal-kus/9Fizik/README.md

 # 9Fizik

 # Apple Cake Recipe
-Hi, today I am going to show you how to make an apple cake Let's look at the ingredients:
+Hi, today I am going to show you how to make an apple cake.
+Let's look at the ingredients:
 * Three eggs
 * Some apple mash